my-13/VR-attention/README.md

 # VR Attention

 A virtual reality platform developed to record the effect of visual distractors on visuokinematic data.

-If I had more time, I would rewrite a codebase
+"If I had more time, I would have programmed a shorter code base" - Tony

 ## Table of Contents